-[29] Next, the Attorney General seeks to have removed paragraphs 33 and 34 and corresponding exhibits 37 and 38 of the affidavit, which deal with Mr. François Perreault's book entitled Inside Gomery.
-These documents are included in Mr. Gallant's affidavit in support of the Applicant's allegation that Commissioner Gomery has shown a reasonable apprehension of bias towards him.
+- [31] Next, the Attorney General seeks to have removed paragraphs 43 to 46 and corresponding exhibits 44 and 45 of the affidavit, which deal with Mr. François Perreault's book entitled Inside Gomery.
+These documents are included in the Applicant's affidavit in support of his allegation that Commissioner Gomery has shown a reasonable apprehension of bias towards him.
 The Applicant believes that Mr. Perreault's book should be admitted into evidence because in the foreword written by him, Commissioner Gomery recognizes the accuracy of Mr. Perreault's "chronicle of the inner workings of the commission."
 On the other hand, the Attorney General insists that this statement by Commissioner Gomery should not be perceived as an admission that the entirety of the book is accurate.
-In the Attorney General's opinion, Mr. Perreault's book constitutes hearsay.

-[30] I agree with the Applicant that Commissioner Gomery's statement in his foreword to the effect that the inner workings of the Commission, as chronicled by Mr. Perreault, are accurate, strongly suggests that he in fact attests to the accuracy of the entire book.
+In the Attorney General's opinion, Mr. Perreault's book constitutes hearsay. - I agree with the Applicant that Commissioner Gomery's statement in his foreword to the effect that the inner workings of the Commission, as chronicled by Mr. Perreault, are accurate, strongly suggests that he in fact attests to the accuracy of the entire book.
 I assume Commissioner Gomery read Mr. Perreault's book before agreeing to author its foreword, and that if there was a passage of the book that struck him as inaccurate, he would have suggested to Mr. Perreault to modify the passage, or at the very least, that he would have distanced himself from the book by not using the term "accurate" in reference to the manner Mr. Perreault chronicled the inner workings of the Commission.
-For this reason, Mr. Perreault's book is admissible, and paragraphs 33 and 34 and corresponding exhibits 37 and 38 can remain in Mr. Gallant's affidavit.
+For this reason, Mr. Perreault's book is admissible, and paragraphs 43 to 46 and corresponding exhibits 44 and 45 can remain in the Applicant's affidavit.